 1. Primary packaging

+Primary packaging is usually appealing because it conveys your brand’s message to consumers.
 This level of packaging is where creativity is most needed.
-You have to craft the right brand message, choose the appropriate inserts, and pick the right colors.
+You must craft the right brand message and choose the appropriate inserts and colors.

 2. Secondary packaging